Last updated on December 1, 2022 by Wandering our World

 Inverness Camping: Free Scavenger Hunt Game

-If you’re looking to keep kids amused while camping in Inverness – or you fancy having some fun for yourself – then we’ve created a printable scavenger hunt game!
+If you’re looking to keep the little ones entertained while camping in Inverness – or you fancy having a go for yourself – then we’ve created a printable scavenger hunt game!

 The game encourages players to get out and discover wildlife and nature, as well as make new friends and do fun camping activities.
 Enjoy!